Characterization and Greedy Learning of Gaussian Structural Causal Models under Unknown Interventions: Discussion

 \subsection{Future Work}

-While we have employed $\cc{I}$-equivalence to characterize sets of distribution equivalent Gaussian models under noise interventions, the notion is an instance of \emph{transition pair equivalence}, which was introduced by \citet[theorem 2]{tian2001causal} and we detail in Section \ref{ss:beyond}.
+While we have employed $\cc{I}$-equivalence to characterize sets of distribution equivalent Gaussian models under noise interventions, the notion is an instance of \emph{transition sequence equivalence}, which was introduced by \citet[Theorem 2]{tian2001causal}.
 As such, it applies beyond the Gaussian models and noise interventions we consider here.
 This suggests that an extension of our algorithm to more general models is justified and may be possible by appropriately adapting its score.
-Within the realm of Gaussian models, one could instead consider other intervention types which are still covered by the framework of \citet{tian2001causal}.
+Within the realm of Gaussian models, one could instead consider other intervention types still covered by the framework of \citet{tian2001causal}. \ntext{In particular, these include interventions that modify the parental coefficients of their target, as we pointed out in \autoref{ss:intervention_model}.
+Given that the graphical characterization would remain the same, GnIES could be extended to this setting by allowing the coefficients of a target to vary between environments.
+However, we leave this task and deriving the necessary assumptions for the equivalent of \autoref{prop:imec_full} as future work.}

 The similarity between GES and the inner procedure of GnIES suggests another line of work, based on successful extensions of GES.
 Under certain assumptions, constraining the maximum degree of nodes in the GES search space yielded significant improvements in sample efficiency \citep{chickering2020statistically}; a hybrid approach, using background knowledge or conditional independence tests to restrict the available operators in each step adaptively, has led to a successful scaling of GES to high-dimensional settings with thousands of variables \citep{nandy2018high}.
 Adapting these constraints to the $\cc{I}$-equivalence class may produce similar improvements for GnIES.